 History of the Keeshond in Australia

-Keeshonds had their beginnings in when in 1949 when Mrs Bourne migrated to NSW from UK bringing 4 Keehonds with her.
-These were Ch Airking of Arnheim, Ch Valies of Vorden, Airamber of Amhein and Babettte of Willowen which, when bred under the 'Arnhem' prefix, formed the basis of Keeshonds in Australia.
+Keeshonden had their beginnings when in 1949 when Mrs Bourne migrated to NSW from UK bringing 4 Keehonds with her.
+These were Ch Airking of Arnheim, Ch Valies of Vorden, Airamber of Amhein and Babettte of Willowen which, when bred under the 'Arnhem' prefix, formed the basis of Keeshonden in Australia.
 One of the early enthusiasts in Victoria was Mr Ken Pierce and his wife Betty.
 Ken became one of our post-war 'trained' all-breeds judges.

 The Keeshond Today

 The Keeshond is a typical Spitz breed with a fox-like head, an alert expression and a short, compact body.
-His harsh, stand-off top coat is a mixture of grey and black with a pale grey undercoat.
-The male stands 46 cms (18 ins) with the bitches height at shoulder is slightly less at 43 cms (17 ins)
+The male stands 46 cms (18 ins) with bitch's height at shoulder is slightly less at 43 cms (17 ins).
+But his coat, which is a mixture of a grey and black top coat with a pale grey undercoat, that makes him so distinctive.

 References and Further Reading